safeREACH/docs/api-user.md

 - customerId: string - mandatory
 - givenname: string - mandatory
 - surname: string - mandatory
-- msisdn: string - mandatory
+- msisdn: string - mandatory - has to be unique across all recipients (including existing ones)
-- email: string - optional
+- email: string - optional - has to be unique across all recipients (including existing ones)
 - comment: string - optional - e.g. division ()

 After "comment" group participation is listed by `groupId`.